-- The Accelerated MBA Program is not designed for a student to participate in an Exchange Program. - Students in the MS-GM and MA-GAM Programs may have limited opportunities for participation in an Exchange Program.
+- Thunderbird students must have a cumulative Thunderbird GPA of at least 3.250 or higher. - Be in good standing at Thunderbird (no honor code violations, no academic probation, no financial or academic restrictions on his/her account, etc.) at the time the Exchange Program begins. - The MBA-GM Program is not designed for a student to participate in an Exchange Program. - Students in the MA-GAM Programs may have limited opportunities for participation in an Exchange Program.
 Interested students should contact the Exchange Program for more information.

-- Dual-Degree, Post-MBA, and non-degree-seeking students are not eligible to participate in an Exchange Program. - Students applying to an Exchange Program which has a language requirement must undergo language testing (the minimum level required is ML 4200) via the Oral Proficiency Interview and receive a written recommendation from the relevant language faculty prior to applying. - Students cannot engage in an Exchange Program in their country of primary citizenship, dual citizenship, or permanent residence. - International students completing their degree requirements while on an exchange must be willing to forfeit their OPT benefit.
+However, they can complete their language requirement the summer before entering Thunderbird by taking the TSLA program. - Dual-Degree, Post-MBA, and non-degree-seeking students are not eligible to participate in an Exchange Program. - Students applying to an Exchange Program which has a language requirement must undergo language testing (the minimum level required is ML 4200) via the Oral Proficiency Interview and receive a written recommendation from the relevant language faculty prior to applying. - Students cannot engage in an Exchange Program in their country of primary citizenship, dual citizenship, or permanent residence. - International students completing their degree requirements while on an exchange must be willing to forfeit their OPT benefit.